 Effects on the body

-In addition to increased calorie consumption, better muscle training and improved physical condition, a curved treadmill also normalises posture.
+In addition to increased calorie consumption, better muscle training, and improved physical condition, a curved treadmill also normalizes posture.
 Thanks to its cushioning effect while running, it is also gentle on the joints.

 Speed without limit